de Broglie Wavelength Formula

 Experimental verification of the de Broglie equation was obtained by Davisson and Germer in 1927.
 The success comes by diffracting a beam of electrons from the nickel surface.
 The pattern of electron diffraction obtained by them is similar to that of x-ray diffraction.

 The wavelength of electrons obtained from the experiment is identical to the calculated wavelength by the de Broglie relation.
-In this way, the dual nature of an electron and the quantized nature of the de Broglie relation were established.
+In this way, the particle and wave nature of an electron and the quantized nature of the de Broglie relation were established.

 When the particle-like light photon or electron is subjected to the potential difference V, it acquires a velocity v and generates two types of energies, potential and kinetic energy.